ASFHyP3/hyp3-lib/README.md

 # HyP3-lib: A Common library for HyP3 plugins

-> [!WARNING]
-> HyP3-lib is currently undergoing a major redesign and many utilities that are no longer used by existing HyP3 plugins have been removed between version 2 and version 3.
-In addition, we plan to migrate some remaining functionality to other projects and to significantly refactor what remains.
-For this reason, **if you are using HyP3-lib we strongly recommend pinning to major versions at this time**.
-We further recommend not using this library in production until its version 4 release.

 ## Purpose
 The goal of this package is to provide ASF's various HyP3 plugins with a set of utilities they can use to perform common tasks.
 This could include tasks such as downloading Sentinel-1 orbit data, or verifying that NASA EarthData credentials are available.